 Tribal IAQ Equipment Loans

-As part of the U.S. Environmental Protection Agency's Region 10 Tribal Indoor Air Quality Project, the Washington State University Extension Energy Program loans monitoring equipment to tribal members.
+As part of the U.S. Environmental Protection Agency's Region 10 Tribal Indoor Air Quality Project, the WSU Energy Program loans monitoring equipment to tribal members.

 The loan closet includes:

-For information about how to borrow the equipment, contact Rich Prill at 509-477-6701, or email@example.com.
+For information about how to borrow the equipment, contact contact Todd Currier at 360-956-2038 or CurrierT@energy.wsu.edu.
 Equipment is often available with little or no waiting.

 Carbon dioxide monitors

 Adequate building ventilation dilutes and removes indoor air pollutants.
-Studies have shown that elevated carbon dioxide levels in buildings can lead to a variety of problems including increased absenteeism, lower worker productivity and increased incidence of indoor air complaints and episodes.
+Elevated carbon dioxide levels in buildings can lead to a variety of problems, including increased absenteeism, lower worker productivity, and increased incidence of indoor air complaints and episodes.

-It's essential for building operations staff to monitor carbon dioxide, an indicator of outside air ventilation rates.
+It is essential for building operations staff to monitor carbon dioxide as an indicator of outside air ventilation rates.
 Operations staff can often increase and decrease outside air ventilation rates to optimize comfort and energy efficiency, while maintaining sufficient air exchange to meet indoor air quality needs.

 Routine calibration of carbon dioxide instruments ensures measurements are within about a 10 percent accuracy range.
 The WSU Energy Program has calibration gases available for these adjustments.